What is stress?

-Stress happens when life’s pressures feel like too much to handle.
-It could be several small demands piling up, at home, at work, or both, or one major event that pushes you beyond your comfort zone.
-When stress builds, it can cloud our thinking and make it harder to take the very steps that would help us feel better.
+Stress is what happens when the pressures of life feel like more than you can handle.
+It might be several smaller demands piling up at once - deadlines at work, money worries, family responsibilities - or a single unexpected event that pushes you past your limit.
+Either way, when stress builds it can cloud your thinking, affect your sleep, and make it harder to take the very steps that would help you feel better.

 Tip